The Truth About Tier 1 Solar Modules

 “Note that a tier 1 categorization is not a recommendation for the company or its products.”

 In fact Bloomberg doesn’t even recommend that manufacturers try to get on the tier 1 list.
 “Since tier 1 ranking is not a recommendation, we advise manufacturers against spending much energy pursuing it.”

-There has been way too much focus placed on this rating and that means that many other high-quality solar panels are getting passed over despite because people don't understand what a tier 1 rating even means.
+There has been way too much focus placed on this rating and that means that many other high-quality solar panels are getting passed over because people don't understand what a tier 1 rating even means.

 Finding the Right Panels for You